~ PART ONE ~

-"H-harry found it!
-H-he got it f-from a lake!
-W-we didn't steal it, s-someone else d-did!"
+"Harry found it!
+He got it f-from a lake!
+W-we didn't steal it, s-someone else did!"
 Hermione sobbed, desperately telling the truth once more.
 But she knew Bellatrix wouldn't believe it, it seemed unbelievable even as she said it.
 The knife pressed against her cheek again, slicing into the skin painfully.

 "You're lying!" hissed Bellatrix furiously.

-"N-no!
-PLEASE!"
+"I'm n-not, PLEASE!"
 Hermione screamed, struggling and trying to desperately pull herself away from Bellatrix.
-There was a crack as Greyback re-appeared into the room again.
+There was a crack! as Greyback re-appeared into the room again.

 "They took the tent and escaped.
 I was seconds late," rasped Greyback angrily.

-"Y-you'll never c-catch them," Hermione sobbed from the floor.
+"You'll never catch them," Hermione sobbed from the floor.
 Despite what she'd been through, she still had a spark of defiance in her tone.